f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--texture-material=<texture file>` (_path_)

 Set the texture file to control the occlusion, roughness and metallic values of the object.
-Please note this will be multiplied with the roughness and metallic options, which have impactful default values.
+F3D multiplies this texture with the roughness and metallic options, which have impactful default values.
 To obtain true results, use `--roughness=1` and `--metallic=1`.
 Must be in linear color space.
 Model-specified by default.
-An empty path can be set to remove the model-specified texture.
+Set an empty path to remove the model-specified texture.

 #### compare